amiiirdara/CartPole/README.md

 ## CartPole

-This project aims to be an example of the implementation of reinforcement learning using the Gym library in Python.
+This project aims to be an example of the implementation of various reinforcement learning concepts using the Gym library in Python.

 **It specifically**